GyroSuperintelligence/BabyLM/docs/cryptography.md

 ## Security Notes

 - **Key Management:** Security depends on the secrecy and quality of the user key.
-- **Traceability:** All cryptographic operations are reproducible given the same key and navigation history.
+- **Traceability:** All cryptographic operation are reproducible given the same key and navigation history.
 - **No RAM Encryption:** Data is only encrypted at storage boundaries, never in RAM.
 - **Navigation Sensitivity:** Navigation events directly influence cryptographic state, providing additional entropy and system integration.